martacrf/airbnb/README.md

 #Goal:

-In this EDA we are going to focus on 2 questions:
+In this EDA we are going to focus on the question:

 1 - Where should I invest based on price and property quantity?

-2 - Does review rating influence property prices?

 #File organization:
 1 - Report Overview